 - 2 cups quick cook oats

 - Once completely incorporated, add the egg, vanilla, and peanut butter.
-Once again, using a wooden spoon, mix well to combine
+Mix well to combine.

-- Allow the cookie to cool for two minutes on the baking sheet before transferring to a cooling rack for the remainder of the cooling process.
+- Bake for 12 minutes.
+Allow the cookie to cool for two minutes on the baking sheet before transferring to a cooling rack for the remainder of the cooling process.